-- In a large frying pan over medium high heat add chopped anchovies and their oil.
+- In a large frying pan over heat add chopped anchovies and their oil.
 Mix in sriracha.

-- Once mixture starts to spit oil add green beans and a splash of water.
+- Once the mixture starts to spit, add the green beans and a splash of water.
 Cook for 2 minutes

-- I dare you to not go back for seconds!
+- Cook for two more minutes then serve immediately.
+I dare you to not go back for seconds!

 Adapted from Feenie’s Spicy Green Beans